ballerina-platform/module-ballerina-file/docs/spec/spec.md

 # 1. Overview
 Ballerina file standard library provides functionalities related to manipulating and working with files and directories.
 All operations are supported on both Windows and Unix-based operating systems.
-It provides the following separators as constants which are widely used in file path creation:
--  `file:pathSeparator`: It is a character used to separate the parent directories that make up the path to a specific location.
-For windows, it’s ‘\’ and for UNIX it’s ‘/’
--  `file:pathListSeparator`: It is a character commonly used by the operating system to separate paths in the path list.
-For windows, it’s ‘;‘ and for UNIX it’s ‘:’

 # 2. File Metadata
 Metadata information of files and directories will contain the following